-(133) "Treat" or "treatment" means any method, technique, or process, including neutralization, designed to change the physical, chemical, or biological character or composition of any hazardous waste so as to neutralize the waste, or so as to recover energy or material resources from the waste, or so as to render the waste non-hazardous, or less hazardous; safer to transport, store, or dispose of; or amenable for recovery, amenable for storage, amenable for further treatment, or amenable for disposal; or to reduce the volume of the waste.
+(142) "Treat" or "treatment" means any method, technique, or process designed to change the physical, chemical, or biological characteristics or composition of any hazardous waste; to neutralize the waste; to recover energy or material resources from the waste; to render the waste non-hazardous or less hazardous, safer to transport, store, or dispose of, or amenable for recovery, storage, further treatment, or disposal; or to reduce the volume of the waste.

-(i) Supplies any "public water system" as defined in Chapter 3745-81 of the Administrative Code; or
+(i) Supplies any "public water system" as defined in Chapter 3745-81 of the Administrative Code.

-(ii) Contains a sufficient quantity of ground water to supply a "public water system" as defined in Chapter 3745-81 of the Administrative Code; and
+(ii) Contains a sufficient quantity of ground water to supply a "public water system" as defined in Chapter 3745-81 of the Administrative Code, and one of the following:

-(a) Currently supplies drinking water for human consumption; or
+(a) Currently supplies drinking water for human consumption.

-(b) Contains fewer than ten thousand milligrams per liter total dissolved solids; and
+(b) Contains fewer than ten thousand milligrams per liter total dissolved solids.

 (b) Is not an exempted aquifer.

-(137) "Underground tank" means a device meeting the definition of "tank" in this rule whose entire surface area is totally below the surface of and covered by the ground.
+(146) "Underground tank" means a device that meets the definition of "tank" in this rule in which the entire surface area is totally below the surface of and covered by the ground.

 (d) Lamps as described in rule 3745-273-05 of the Administrative Code.

-(i) A generator (as defined in this rule) of universal waste; or
+(i) A "generator" (as defined in this rule) of universal waste.

 (ii) The owner or operator of a facility, including all contiguous property, that receives universal waste from other universal waste handlers, accumulates universal waste, and sends universal waste to another universal waste handler, to a destination facility, or to a foreign destination.